 First and foremost, what should you know about aluminum boats?
 They are durable and highly resistant to corrosion.
 It’s one of their main perks.

-However, they’re not entirely immune, so you have to take care of them.
-Unlike steel boats, aluminum hulls are prone to galvanic corrosion, which happens due to electrolysis.
+However, they’re not immune, so you must care for them.
+Unlike steel boats, aluminum hulls are prone to galvanic corrosion due to electrolysis.

 Therefore, aluminum boats require special care.
 You have to follow specific rules.